DJElke/PersonalPassionProject/README.md

 - Being able to upload the endresult to social media.

 # Technology
--BASNet or U-2-Net
+- BASNet or U-2-Net
--Python
+- Python
--iOS/Swift
+- iOS/Swift

 # Planning
 - Week 1: Research BASNet, U-2-Net, Python and iOS with these technologies.
 Making wireframes of the application.